Trey Mancini Player Props: Cubs vs. Athletics

 Trey Mancini At The Plate

-- Mancini is hitting .196 with a home run and a walk.
+- Mancini is batting .196 with a home run and a walk.

-- In eight of 14 games this season (57.1%), Mancini has reached via hit, and that includes multiple hits twice.
+- In eight of 14 games this year (57.1%), Mancini has reached safely via hit, and that includes multiple hits twice.

 - Mancini has driven in a run in five games this season (35.7%), including two games with multiple runs batted in.